 Everything, from start to finish was completed at the factories and products were ready to be handed to the customer right off the shelf – whether they wanted black, white, brass or chrome.

 For the previous couple of years we has started to import more products including brass numerals and door viewers.
 We had also started to distribute letterplates.
 As well as being agents for flat thermoplastic sheets and woodgrain foiling, we started to develop machinery for door skin manufacture.
 It was at this time we started to make door panels under the name ‘Solargale.’
 This was a small operation, run solely by our MD (in 2000 we went on to selling door panel presses to door manufacturers.)

 Initially UAP was run from a small home office.
-In 1999 we built our first head office in Bury – Bank House, and it was in 2000 when we officially started to trade from Bank House, and our MD employed his first official employee – Wendy Rushton, who is still with us today as our Financial Director!
+In 1999 we built our first head office in Bury – Bank House, and it was in 2000 when we officially started to trade from Bank House, and our MD employed his first official employee – Wendy Rushton, who is still with us today as our Operations Director!

 In 2000 we changed the company name from Universal Imports to UAP Ltd. Many people have asked what UAP stands for, and we will let our MD explain: